szuminyu/Kickstarter/README.md

 c) Get in their mind

 Now, use the NRC Word-Emotion Association Lexicon in the tidytext package to identify a larger set of emotions (anger, anticipation, disgust, fear, joy, sadness, surprise, trust).
 Again, visualize the relationship between the use of words from these categories and success.
-What is your finding?